 Note that positive reinforcers, such as peers, other friends and acquaintances, family members, and drug advertisements, do not act alone in inciting and sustaining drug use.
-Learning theory, as defined here, also relies on some variable amounts of imitation and trial-and-error learning methods.
+Learning theory as defined here also relies on some variable amounts of imitation and trial-and-error learning methods.

-Finally, differential reinforcement-defined as the ratio between favorable and unfavorable reinforcers for sustaining drug use behavior-must be considered.
+Finally, differential reinforcement-defined as the ratio between reinforcers favorable and disfavorable for sustaining drug use behavior-must be considered.
 The use and eventual abuse of drugs can vary with certain favorable or unfavorable reinforcing experiences.
 The primary determining conditions are listed here:

-- The amount of exposure to drug-using peers versus non-drug-using peers - The general preference for drug use in a particular neighborhood or community - The age of initial use (younger adolescents are more greatly affected than are older adolescents) - The frequency of drug use among peers differential reinforcement ratio between reinforcers, both favorable and disfavorable, for sustaining drug use behavior
+- The amount of exposure to drug-using peers versus non-drug-using peers - The general preference for drug use in a particular neighborhood or community - The age of initial use (younger adolescents are more greatly affected than older adolescents) - The frequency of drug use among peers